marmelab/react-admin/docs/List.md

 );
 ```

-This allows you to further control how the default actions behaves.
+This allows you to further control how the default actions behave.
 For example, you could disable the `<ExportButton>` when the list is empty:

 {% raw %}
 ```jsx